 Worshiping Jesus has absolutely nothing to do with a person’s emotional, asexual, or sexual feelings.
 Authentically worshiping Jesus for who he is as Lord does not even remotely imply that non-married women and men (the prostitute and Jesus) can love each other deeply.
 If anything, Jesus loved her as a father loves a child.

-Perhaps this explains why only verses that appear to support her assertions, taken out of context, are used as pull quotes instead of every verse if explained in their context would clearly refute them?
+Perhaps this explains why only verses that appear to support her assertions are used as pull quotes.

-For anyone to argue the Bible “does not understand a modern day understanding of homosexuality” either reflects intellectually dishonesty, deception, or ignorance about sexual norms and practices during the Apostle Paul’s day.
-In fact, McKnight’s book paints an astonishing picture of that time, to which today’s standards pale in comparison.
+For anyone to argue the Bible “does not understand a modern day understanding of homosexuality” either reflects intellectually dishonesty or ignorance about sexual norms and practices during the Apostle Paul’s day.
+In fact, McKnight’s book paints an astonishing picture of that time.
 Again, if the Bible’s view of sex and gender is nonessential, why write a book about it?

 One endorser claims Hirsch expresses a “Jesus-centered vision of how sexuality can glorify God and lead us to flourish.”
 Another, she offers “biblical, Jesus-lens insight.”
-Neither is truth.
+Based on what I read, neither appears to be true.

-By using the Kinsey Scale as a plumb line Hirsch presupposes that human feelings, rationale, or psychology provide the basis for “trying to understand or define homosexuality,” which she claims, “is no easy task.”
+By using the Kinsey Scale as a plumb line Hirsch presupposes that human feelings, rationale, or psychology, provide the basis for “trying to understand or define homosexuality,” which she claims, “is no easy task.”
 Homosexuality is easily understood when one first understands who God is.
-The gospel, not the Kinsey Scale, is what is needed to completely surrender to Jesus’s love, a love that surpasses all selfish and self-seeking choices to love and be loved by human standards.
+The gospel, not the Kinsey Scale, is what is needed to fully understand a love that surpasses all selfish and self-seeking choices.

 Biblical love exposes sin and articulates that only through God’s grace, with or without the help of Christians, God restores broken people to himself.
-Hirsch and others who condone the behavior and mindset of “practicing homosexual Christians” are not loving, but harming them.
+Hirsch and others who condone the behavior and mindset of “practicing homosexual Christians” are not loving them, but essentially harming their spiritual nature.

-Hirsch like Rob Bell who “came out for same-sex marriage,” Rick Warren who held hands with and joked about kissing Elton John, the Progressive Christian Alliance, the Gay Christian Network, and many at RNS who unashamedly cite human knowledge and feelings above biblical wisdom.
+Worse still they make Jesus’s death worthless by doing so.
+Hirsch, like Rob Bell, who “came out for same-sex marriage,” Rick Warren who held hands with and joked about kissing Elton John, the Progressive Christian Alliance, the Gay Christian Network, and many at RNS who unashamedly cite human knowledge and feelings above biblical wisdom, have promoted the same misleading and non-biblical behavior and ideology.

-Paul, who Jesus exclusively tutored for seven years, wrote more about sex and marriage and male and female relationships than anyone else.
+The Apostle Paul wrote more about sex and marriage and male and female relationships than anyone else in the New Testament.
 Wouldn’t reading what he wrote in its entirety be the logical starting point?
-Yet few Christians read the Bible.

 Those who “walk in the spirit,” those who love God with their whole heart, soul, and mind, those who seek to renew their minds and “pick up their crosses,” would not choose to “walk in the lusts of the flesh.”
 They would not want to disobey Jesus because their love for him is so great.

 Sinning, for believers, leads to repentance, not repetition of sin.
-Those who know and choose to follow and obey Jesus grasp the reality that their lives are not their own; their purpose extends beyond themselves.
+Those who know and choose to follow and obey Jesus understand that their lives are not their own; their purpose extends beyond themselves.
 Human sexuality (and intellect, ingenuity, athleticism, or physical or psychological traits) is only rightly understood once God’s will, communicated in scripture, is understood.

 The real issue is whether or not Jesus is who he says he is, and if so, is he worthy of following at any cost.